trayio/embedded-edition-sample-app/README.md

 ## Setting up and running the sample application

-To set up and run the sample application first you must install the packages:
+To set up and run the sample application first you must have Node LTS v10 and then install the packages:

 ```
 npm install